gibson042/bmeck-ids/javascript-mjs/draft.md

 --- note_Note_to_Readers

+\[\[ To be removed by RFC Editor ]]

-The issues list for this draft can be found at <https://github.com/bmeck/I-D/labels/javascript-mjs>.
+The issues list for this draft can be found at <https://github.com/linuxwolf/bmeck-ids/labels/javascript-mjs>.

-The most recent (often, unpublished) draft is at <https://github.com/bmeck/I-D/tree/master/javascript-mjs>.
+The most recent (often, unpublished) draft is at <https://github.com/linuxwolf/bmeck-ids/tree/master/javascript-mjs>.

-Recent changes are listed at <https://github.com/bmeck/I-D/commits/master/javascript-mjs>.
+Recent changes are listed at <https://github.com/linuxwolf/bmeck-ids/commits/master/javascript-mjs>.

 --- middle